DevelopmentPenguin/blockworld/README.md

 # run in intellij idea
 just go to command prompt and `cd` in the blockworld dirctory, and type `gradlew run` to run

+# info

+the terrain is not always random. it will be a saved level inside the `run` folder. to get new terrain. you can either delete it, or delete like 1 character, itll (somehow) corrupted, and youll get a new one